chrisburnell/chrisburnell.com/_posts/2016-04-29-april-lws-talk.md

 Describing *media query* context in CSS can be difficult to do in a spoken language.
 Therefore it’s important to establish some rules to organise your CSS.

-An oft-used method for organising *media queries* comes in the form of some sort of *media query* <q>strategy</q>—you’ve probably heard of one of the more popular strategies, <q>Mobile First</q>, which we’ll use as an example to help us think about how we read CSS and what kind of *mental overheard* is introduced by contexts.
+An oft-used method for organising *media queries* comes in the form of some sort of *media query* <q>strategy</q>—you’ve probably heard of one of the more popular strategies, <a rel="external" href="http://zurb.com/word/mobile-first" title="Mobile First on ZURB Word Library">*Mobile First*</a>, which we’ll use as an example to help us think about how we read CSS and what kind of *mental overheard* is introduced by contexts.

 {% highlight html %}
 <button class="navigation-toggle-button">